MrDasOfficial/BinaryClassification_Keras/README.md

 ### Feel free to check different projects

 ```
-Check Branches option to view list of projects
+Check main^ option to view list of projects
 ```